 About the Brussels Economic Forum

-It was set up in 2000 in the wake of the euro’s launch the year before.
-Now an annual event, it stimulates debate on the economic challenges facing the EU.
+The Forum was set up in 2000 in the wake of the euro’s launch the year before.
+Now an annual event, it plays a crucial role in promoting creative discussion about issues that matter to everyone in Europe.

-With top-level speakers, it also brings economic policy-making discussions out from technical committees behind closed doors.
-The Forum provides an open arena where a wider audience can follow and participate in the debates.
+With top-level speakers, the Forum provides an open arena where a wider audience can follow and participate in the debates shaping Europe and the world.

 Previous speakers at the Forum have included: